-Each report that is generated using this software will be automatically sent via email to the PI/Supervisor of the lab space and to the departmental Chemical Hygiene Officer.
+Each report that is generated using this software will be automatically sent via email to the PI/lab supervisor and to the departmental chemical hygiene officer.
 The reports will include compliance issues and recommend a course of action that must be taken to achieve compliance and avoid accidents/injuries and property damage.
 Follow-up inspections will be conducted, as needed.
-If there are numerous compliance issues with the laboratory, the report will also be sent to the Department Chairperson and to the Dean’s Office.
+If there are numerous compliance issues with the laboratory, the report will also be sent to the department chairperson and to the Dean’s Office.

 When the PI/Lab Supervisor receives the LabCliQ email for the first time, he/she must click on the link and set up an account (with a password) with Safety Stratus to view his/her report.

-Areas of special concern that I have noted in laboratories during past inspections include:
+Areas of special concern that have been noted in laboratories during past inspections include:

 Good laboratory housekeeping is an important aspect of the laboratory safety program.
 The following housekeeping violations were noted during past inspections:

 - Blocked aisle ways

 - Blocked emergency exits

 - Cluttered laboratories with trip and fall hazards